Education Requirements for Registration

 - That the program be recognized: The program sufficiently enables students to develop the required competencies for entry-to-practice.
 Recognition is granted for a period of five years.

-- That recognition be deferred: The program contains numerous or significant gaps or does not enable students to develop the required competencies for entry-to-practice.
+- That recognition be refused: The program contains numerous or significant gaps or does not enable students to develop the required competencies for entry-to-practice.
 The program will need to apply for recognition again when deficiencies have been remedied.